mateors/golang/concurrency.md

 You can fix the above problem in two ways

-### Way 01, wrap the sending code in a separate goroutine
+### Way-01, wrap the sending code in a separate goroutine
 ```go
 	go func() {
 		c1 <- "mostain"